Electrolysis

 for Ingrown Hair

 Ingrown hair growth can be extremely uncomfortable and more unsightly than the hair you were trying to remove.
 While there are home remedies for mild cases, the best solution has been around for over a century.
-Electrolysis offers a permanent solution to the issues of and surrounding ingrown hairs.
+Electrolysis offers the onlya permanent solution to the issues of and surrounding ingrown hairs.
 Electrolysis by Alison’s lightning-quick thermolysis technique will zap rogue follicles and make their wayward hairs fall out.
 Better yet, they won’t grow back.
 That makes it less likely that your next hair removal session will cause another ingrown hair situation.
 Electrolysis is quick and almost painless.
 It comes with no long-term side effects, merely a slight redness that will subside in a couple of hours.
 It’s also notable as the only hair removal treatment recognized by the FDA as a permanent solution to unwanted hair.
 Laser hair removal, it is worth mentioning, is not.
 Why not put an end to the ingrown hair problem permanently?
 Regular hair removal makes it more and more likely that the hair will grow back coarse, curly, and ingrown.
 Electrolysis can remove the hair from your leg, underarm, or stomach.
 No more shaving, waxing, or tweezing, no razor bumps, cuts, or bleeding.
 Just beautiful smooth skin and satisfaction.
+Why keep battling stubble that grows back coarse, curly, and primed for inground mischief?
+Whether it’s legs, underarms, or stomach hair, electrolysis clears the path to silky, carefree skin.
+Let’s end this bumpy chapter—your future self will thank you!

 Call us today at 323- 875- 4425